stantonk/dropwizard-demo-service/README.md

 * Nagios

 The service will implement a simple phone book.
-It demonstrates some simple CRUD operations.
+It demonstrates some basic CRUD operations.
 The real goal is not the service itself, but to demonstrate a reasonable and fairly robust approach to building a **production-ready** RESTful HTTP service in Dropwizard.

 Additionally, several features and practical approaches of modern Java development will be demonstrated wherever possible.

-For example, Maven is an indispensible build tool, test runner, and dependency management system for Java (and really all JVM development).
+For example, Maven is an indispensable build tool, test runner, and dependency management system for Java (and really all JVM development).
 While there are certainly many other newer tools similar to Maven (e.g. Gradle, Ivy, Sbt), Maven is probably the most ubiquitous and also